vedicakandoi/The-Midas-Touch-Website/README.md

 # TheMidasTouch
- Online shopping website for an events and gifting company.
+ Online shopping website for an events and gifting company.<br>
- Install Xampp server, and save the repository in the xampp > htdocs folder.
+ Install Xampp server, and save the repository in the xampp > htdocs folder.<br>
- Then run the index.php file through localhost.
+ Then run the index.php file through localhost.<br>
  You can try with other server as well.